Data Preparation

 Info

 The Allotrope Simple Model (ASM) is a JSON-based and vendor-independent format for analytical data.
-It is designed to store raw and processed data as well as metadata.
+It is designed to store chromatographic measurement data.

 Vendor specific formats